AdobeDocs/marketo.fr-FR/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-3-of-3-connect.md

    ![](assets/image2015-10-9-9-3a50-3a9.png)

-1. Cliquez sur **Modifier** dans Détails de synchronisation des champs.
+1. Cliquez sur **Modifier** sur Détails de synchronisation des champs.

    ![](assets/image2015-10-9-9-3a52-3a23.png)